mattroumaya/blog/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a Data Analyst at the National Board of Medical Examiners.
-In my spare time, I'm a freelance analyst, specializing in survey design and analysis, data cleaning and visualization with R and SPSS, and ad-hoc data requests of all types.
-My goal is to share trivial and occasionally useful R content, learn from and connect with others in the data community, and am always open to exploring a freelance opportunity.
+My goal is to share trivial and occasionally useful R content, learn from and connect with others in the data community, and contribute to open source.
 I live in Philadelphia with my amazing wife Molly and our two cats, Mango and Phil.